TaymazKH/microservices-lambda-and-k8s-port/docs/development-guide.md

     2. \[Optional\] If your code needs to work with multi-value headers that violate the comma-separated rule, you need to implement a parser for that.
 For this purpose, edit the `non_split_headers` variable and part of the `reconstruct_http_request` function that handles header parsing.
-5. Edit the deployment script or the docker-related files for your desired deployment method.
+5. Edit the deployment script, the docker-related files, or the manifests for your desired deployment method.

 Your service is now ready to be deployed.
 You may choose to further work on your service of course.